 - Standards for walking-working surfaces, machine guarding, and personal protective equipment (PPE).

-- Current Good Manufacturing Practices (cGMPs): Enforced by the FDA for dietary supplements, cGMPs include critical provisions for personnel safety that directly impact product quality.
+- Current Good Manufacturing Practices (cGMPs): Enforced by the FDA for dietary supplements, cGMPs include important provisions for personnel safety that affect product quality.
 This includes requirements for:

 - Proper hygiene practices, including hand-washing, gowning, and use of hair nets.